Virginia Tech vs. Tennessee Predictions & Picks - Women's NCAA Tournament Sweet 16

 Virginia Tech Performance Insights

-- The Hokies outscore opponents by 15.7 points per game (scoring 72.1 points per game to rank 55th in college basketball while giving up 56.4 per contest to rank 22nd in college basketball) and have a +516 scoring differential overall.
+- The Hokies are outscoring opponents by 15.7 points per game with a +516 scoring differential overall.
+They put up 72.1 points per game (55th in college basketball) and give up 56.4 per contest (22nd in college basketball).

-- Virginia Tech's offense has been less effective in ACC games this season, scoring 68.9 points per contest, compared to its overall average of 72.1 PPG.
+- Virginia Tech's offense has been less productive in ACC tilts this season, averaging 68.9 points per contest, compared to its season average of 72.1 PPG.

-- The Hokies average 75.5 points per game in home games, compared to 67.1 points per game in away games, a difference of 8.4 points per contest.
+- The Hokies put up 75.5 points per game when playing at home, compared to 67.1 points per game on the road, a difference of 8.4 points per contest.

 Tennessee Performance Insights

-- The Lady Volunteers outscore opponents by 11.6 points per game (posting 77.4 points per game, 19th in college basketball, and allowing 65.8 per outing, 218th in college basketball) and have a +421 scoring differential.
+- The Lady Volunteers have a +421 scoring differential, topping opponents by 11.6 points per game.
+They're putting up 77.4 points per game, 19th in college basketball, and are giving up 65.8 per contest to rank 218th in college basketball.

 - In conference play, Tennessee is averaging fewer points (76.5 per game) than it is overall (77.4) in 2022-23.